London Buses route 4

 London Buses route 4 is a Transport for London contracted bus route in London, England.
-Running between Archway and Blackfriars, it is operated by Metroline.
+Running between Archway and Blackfriars stations, it is operated by Metroline.

 History

 On 25 September 1993, the contract for route 4 was won by London Suburban Bus, who operated the route with Leyland Titans.

-On 27 April 1995, route 4 was included in the sale of London Suburban Bus to Metroline and in March 2000 to DelGro Corporation.
+On 27 April 1995, route 4 was included in the sale of London Suburban Bus to Metroline and in March 2000 to ComfortDelGro.

-In April 2019, TfL announced that route 4 would be shortened between Waterloo and New Change and extended to Blackfriars via Queen Victoria Street instead, with the change scheduled to take effect in June of that year.
+In April 2019, Transport for London announced that route 4 would be withdrawn between Waterloo station and St Paul's station and extended to Blackfriars station via Queen Victoria Street instead, with the change taking effect in June of that year.

 Current route

 Route 4 operates via these primary locations: